rgera002/Fall-2024-Crystal-Team-CS411W-Website/team_bio.md

 <img src="EthanHancock.jpg" style="width: 150px;">

-Ethan Hancock a Computer Science student at ODU.
+Ethan Hancock is a Computer Science student at ODU.
 He is passionate about programming, especially in C++, and has even published his own C++ library!
 He is also very interested in Linux.